Skip to main content

 • “That game has shown that a puzzle platformer about different colored geometric figures can be deep, exciting, and emotional.”

-• “Quality kid-friendly games that are just challenging enough without being too difficult, that aren't violent or mindless clickers, and that avoid in-game purchases or cliché tablet games are surprisingly difficult to find.
+• “Quality kid-friendly games that are just challenging enough without being too difficult, that aren't violent or mindless clickers, and do not include in-game purchases or cliché tablet games are surprisingly difficult to find.
 This is why I wanted to mention this, and I'm sure the demand will grow as more gamers have families of their own.”

 • “In many ways, it reminds me of the old days of mobile games, before they became reduced to mainly microtransactions and cheap cash grabs, when there was a real optimism and excitement over the new format, and a lot of heavily atmospheric games that took advantage of it.”

-• “Quality kid-friendly games that are just challenging enough without being too challenging, that aren't violent or mindless clickers, or filled with in-game purchases or cliché tablet games are surprisingly difficult to find, which is why I wanted to mention this, and I'm sure the demand is going to grow as more gamers have families of their own.”
+• “Quality kid-friendly games that are just challenging enough without being too challenging, that aren't violent or mindless clicker games, or filled with in-game purchases or cliché tablet games, are surprisingly difficult to find.
+I'm sure the demand is going to grow as more gamers have families of their own.”

 • “Performance was great, but considering the low resolution and the 60 fps cap, I was not surprised.”